owinges/face-recognizer/README.md

 6. PostgreSQL
 7. Node
 8. Express
+9. Express-validator

 **Changes Currently In Progress**
 * Improve styling of all components, particularly the Face Recognition and Image Link Form components.

 **Upcoming Changes**
 * Clean up / optimize code
-* Implement validation for all forms
+* Implement front end validation for all forms
 * Display errors in the front end (currently only displayed in the console)
-* Display loading indicator (spinner, etc) when waiting for API response

 **Known Bugs**
 * Bounding box appears incorrectly on photos taken in portrait mode on mobile devices.